simondlevy/Hackflight/README.md

 roll and pitch axes.
 To support this arrangement in Hackflight, PID controllers for aux state 0 will also run in aux states 1 and 2, and PID controllers for aux state 1 will also run in aux state 2.

+2. <b>It matters in which order you add PID controllers.</b>, because the output of one PID controller is the input to the next.
+For example, to get Stabilize mode, you want the Level controller to go first, setting the desired pitch/roll angles, and the Rate controller to go next, to control the rate at which the desired angle will be reached.

 <p align="center"> <img src="extras/media/pidcontrollers.png" width=600> </p>